chef/chef-web-docs/chef_master/source/install_server_ha.rst

   increasing the number of nodes available to handle requests.

-* The backend cluster, comprised of three nodes working together, provides highly available data persistence for the frontend group.
+* The backend cluster, comprised of three nodes working together, provides high availability data persistence for the frontend group.

   .. note:: At this time, backend clusters can only have three nodes.